Long gone are the days when the only way to transfer money between accounts at different banks was by check or cash.

 Don’t have personal checks on hand?
 Visit the branch and request that a check is cut on your behalf.
 You can also use the starter checks you received when opening your account.

 If you’d prefer not to use a personal check, a cashier’s check is also an option.
-Once the check is deposited, the funds should be available immediately or the following business day since they are guaranteed and have already cleared the bank.
+Once the check is deposited, the funds should be available immediately or the following day since they are guaranteed and have already cleared the bank.

 To get one, you may have to pay a nominal fee.
 Furthermore, the funds will be withdrawn from your account when the check prints.